Chūgun Station

 Chūgun Station (中郡駅, Chūgun-eki) is a railway station in the town of Kawanishi, Yamagata Prefecture, Japan, operated by the East Japan Railway Company (JR East).

 History

 Chūgun Station opened on September 28, 1926.
 The station was absorbed into the JR East network upon the privatization of JNR on 1 April 1987.
 A new station building was completed in March 2001.
+The name comes from a settlement absorbed into Kawanishi.

 Lines

 The station is served by the Yonesaka Line, and is located 12.5 rail kilometers from the terminus of the line at Yonezawa Station.

 Station layout

 The station has one side platform serving a single bi-directional track.
 The station is unattended.